key4hep/k4GeneratorsConfig/README.md

 ```

-- **ParticleData**: Here the user can set various particle propeties such as mass and width.
+- **ParticleData**: Here the user can set various particle properties such as mass and width.
 Note it is expected of the user to set a consistent input scheme.
 					The particles are identified using the corresponding PDG number

 ```